surelybassy/SportStatsAnalysis/README.md

 With lots of data collected and stored, I attempted to answer a number of statistical question.

-***1. Can you predict the total amount of goals a team will score in a season based on statistics from the game?***
+***1. Can you predict the total amount of goals a team will score in a season based on statistics from the games played?***

 Using data from past Premier League seasons, I used a number of different regression models to try to predict the total amount of goals scored by a team.
 I found that I acheived the best accuracy using the Scikit-Learn Linear Regressor, giving a score of 88%.